Protecting Albania's Marine and Coastal Biodiversity

 What have we accomplished so far

-- UNDP in cooperation with Ministry of Environment and Local Authorities in Orikumi has continuously steered-up synergies and efforts from all stakeholders to accomplishment of one main objective: improved management and conservation of marine ecosystems in the piloted area of Sazan-Karaburuni, but countrywide as well.
+• UNDP in cooperation with Ministry of Environment and Local Authorities in Orikumi has continuously steered-up synergies and efforts from all stakeholders to accomplish one main objective: improved management and conservation of marine ecosystems in the piloted area of Sazan-Karaburuni, but countrywide as well.

-- The structure of the Management Plan follows the “Standard Structure of Protected Areas Management Plans in Albania” approved by the Ministry on Environment on 21 February 2013 (Order No. 148).
-It deals with description of the National Marine Park (NMP), where all relevant data on location, legal status, policies and legislation are listed; this is followed by an analysis of stakeholders and description of PA natural system, of existing PA facilities and current visitor use, of socio-economic system, current and foreseen governance structure, cultural landscape and heritage, as well as studies and scientific research related to the marine protected area (MPA).
-The plan also addresses management aspects stating the vision of the MPA, the management themes and management zones of the NMP.
+• The structure of the Management Plan follows the “Standard Structure of Protected Areas Management Plans in Albania” approved by the Ministry on Environment on 21 February 2013.
+It deals with description of the National Marine Park (NMP), followed by an analysis of stakeholders and description of PA natural ecosystems, of existing PA and visitor facilities , , current and foreseen governance structure, cultural landscape and heritage, as well as studies and scientific research related to the marine protected area (MPA).
+The plan also addresses management aspects, stating the vision of the MPA, the management themes and management zones of the NMP.

-- The process for preparing the relevant documents needed to design two additional MPAs and undertaking a more in-depth assessment is based on sound scientific knowledge.
-For both areas, an ecological assessment is done including completion of the biodiversity survey, desk studies of the existing data, field data gathering on marine biodiversity and ecology, zoning and demarcation of sensitive areas, drafting the set of regulatory instruments to proclaim the area.
+• For both areas, an ecological assessment is carried out including completion of the biodiversity survey, desk studies of the existing data, field data gathering on marine biodiversity and ecology, zoning and demarcation of sensitive areas, drafting the set of regulatory instruments to proclaim the area.
 The management plan is under preparation for Porto Palermo.